authex

 Example record published by Authex

-Atlas tracks every public-facing trust protocol across 189 countries.
-Refreshed nightly.
+Authex tracks every public-facing trust protocol across 189 countries.
 Most of what we see is still unprotected.

 The other 84.4% publish no policy, or publish one and never enforce it.
 That is the gap the Agent closes.